General quantum resources providing advantages in work-extraction tasks: Certifying entanglement by one-sided device-independent work extraction tasks

-\subsection{Certifying entanglement by one-sided device-independent work extraction tasks}
+\section{Certifying entanglement by one-sided device-independent work extraction tasks}

-From Corollary~\ref{Coro:channel resource}, it is clear that we can use work extraction to certify arbitrary state resources, such as entanglement.
+From Theorem~\ref{AppResult:ThermoOperationalInterpretation}, it is clear that we can use work extraction to certify state resources, such as entanglement.
 This, however, requires trusted devices; namely, we need to fully control our work extraction system.
 It is interesting to notice that the technique adopted in proving Theorem~\ref{AppResult:ThermoOperationalInterpretation} also implies that entanglement can be certified by work extraction tasks in a {\em one-sided device-independent} way.
-More precisely, to certify the entanglement of a bipartite state, we can show that it suffices to extract work from one side of it without trusting the other party's operations.
-By utilising the work deficit $\Delta$, we prove a necessary and sufficient certification of quantum steering that generalises recent findings of sufficient thermodynamic steering witnesses of Refs.~\cite{BeyerPRL2019,JiPRL2022,ChanPRA2022}.
+More precisely, to certify the entanglement of a bipartite state, we can show that it suffices to extract work from {\em one side} of it without trusting the other party's operations.